Mighty Mangroves: Survey and Preservation Initiative

 HOW VOLUNTEERS WILL HELP

-Volunteers will assist our team of scientists to monitor the wildlife supported by the restoration.
-Volunteers will help to record wild plants in the area, count crabs and their burrows, the number of snails in a sample area, the number of species of birds seen throughout the day, signs of insect pollinators and pests and as well help clean up the area in the process
+As part of Abu Dhabi's Mangrove week, Volunteers will assist our team of scientists in monitoring the wildlife supported by the restoration.
+Volunteers will help record mangrove plants in the area, assess their health, count crabs and burrows, the number of snails in a sample area, and lastly, make notes of other environmental parameters.

 WHO CAN PARTICIPATE?

-This type of fieldwork is physically challenging, it will be outdoors, often without shade.
-Some of the sites can be accessed only by boat so punctuality, reliability, and willingness to get dirty are vital.
+This type of fieldwork is physically challenging; it will be outdoors, often without shade.
+So punctuality, reliability, and willingness to get dirty are vital.

 REMINDERS BEFORE EVENT:

-• To be active, healthy, and physically fit – be able to walk/wade through several kilometers of mud
+• To be active, healthy, and physically fit – be able to walk/wade through several meters of mud

 • wear comfortable clothes, a hat, and sunscreen